-If you search for information on Google Ads online, you’ll likely see many conflicting opinions.
+If you search for information on Google Ads (formerly known as Google AdWords) online, you’ll likely see many conflicting opinions.
 Some people will encourage everyone to use it because it has a great ROI, while others will say it’s a waste of money.
 There will be articles about how people don’t click on Google Ads, and then articles about how Internet users click on the ads before organic search results.
-Before you lose your mind reading each side of the story, we decided to set the record straight by debunking the top AdWords myths.
+Before you lose your mind reading each side of the story, we decided to set the record straight by debunking the top Google Ads myths.

 Myth #1: It Doesn’t Work

 This myth is only partly right.
 It doesn’t work if you don’t know how to use it.